DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - No known technology capable of moving such massive blocks
 - Roman construction built on much older foundation
 - Evidence of pre-Roman advanced engineering

+## The Planetary Grid Hypothesis: Gaia vs. Counter-Grid

+**Bio-Resonance Amplifiers (The Gardeners’ Grid):** Stone circles, dolmens, and megalithic complexes positioned on Earth’s energetic nodes functioned as coherence amplifiers for human-planet coupling.
+By tuning human heart/brain rhythms to the Schumann resonance band, these sites stabilized a consciousness-supportive field—an “acupuncture network” for Gaia intended to epigenetically favor health, resilience, and higher cognition.

+**Counter-Grid Installations (The Managers’ Dissonance):** In contrast, pyramids, ziggurats, and obelisks—precisely geometric and often dielectric-cased—formed a counter-technology placed on distinct nodes to generate mathematical, rigid fields that disrupted natural resonance.
+The effect: persistent energetic “static” fragmenting attention, elevating stress arousal, and inhibiting activation of latent “Gardener” genetics.
+The global pattern reads as an energetic arms race with human consciousness as the prize.

 ## Sudden Appearance and Disappearance